Noise-induced shallow circuits and absence of barren plateaus: Acknowledgements

-AAM thanks Lennart Bittel for useful discussions regarding the partial derivative lower bound.
-AAM and AA thank Marco Cerezo and Samson Wang for useful discussions on their previous work~\cite{nibp}.
+AAM thanks Lennart Bittel for insightful discussions on the partial derivative lower bound; AAM and AA thank Marco Cerezo and Samson Wang for helpful discussions on their previous work~\cite{nibp}; and Marco Cerezo, together with Manuel S. Rudolph and Zoe Holmes, for invaluable input on the improved classical simulation algorithm included in this revised manuscript.
 AA thanks Giacomo De Palma and Isabella Uta Meyer for discussions about channel distinguishability.
 SG thanks Bill Fefferman, Kunal Sharma, Michael Gullans, and Kohdai Kuroiwa for insightful discussions regarding the Heisenberg picture and optimization problems under noise.
-DSF acknowledges funding from the European Union under Grant Agreement 101080142 and the project EQUALITY.
-The Berlin team has been supported by the BMBF (DAQC, MUNIQC-Atoms), the Munich Quantum Valley (K-4 and K-8), the Quantum Flagship (PasQuans2, Millenion), QuantERA (HQCC), the Cluster of Excellence MATH+, the DFG (CRC183), the Einstein Foundation (Einstein Research Unit on Quantum Devices), and the ERC (DebuQC).
+DSF acknowledges funding from the European Union under Grant Agreement 101080142 and the project EQUALITY and financial support from the Novo Nordisk Foundation (Grant No. NNF20OC0059939 Quantum for Life).
+The Berlin team has been supported by the BMFTR (DAQC, MUNIQC-Atoms, QuSol, Hybrid++), the Munich Quantum Valley (K-4 and K-8), the Quantum Flagship (PasQuans2, Millenion), QuantERA (HQCC), the Clusters of Excellence MATH+ and ML4Q, the DFG (CRC 183), the Einstein Foundation (Einstein Research Unit on Quantum Devices), Berlin Quantum, and the ERC (DebuQC).
 AA acknowledges financial support from the QICS (Quantum Information Center Sorbonne).
+This work is supported by a collaboration between the US DOE and other Agencies.
+YQ acknowledges financial support from the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator.
+This work was done (in part) while YQ and SG were visiting the Simons Institute for the Theory of Computing.